In looking for landscape—

 It was the eve of legalising a new era of land grabs.

-In 1864, to mark the imminent formation of the Indian Forest Department, Lord Dalhousie, Governor General of India, appointed the respected German botanist and conservator Dietrich Brandis—family by marriage—as the inspector general of India’s forest.
+In 1864, to mark the imminent formation of the Indian Forest Department, Lord Dalhousie, Governor General of India, appointed the respected German botanist and conservator Dietrich Brandis—family by marriage—as the inspector general of India’s forests.
 In one fell swoop, the first Forest Act (1865) struck down the customary rights of rural communities and forest settlers to modified forests.

 To others, the forest continued to give.